 Edge made a conscious decision to restrict our wallet to native mobile applications.
 Website infrastructures are notoriously difficult to secure as there are many different attack vectors allowing hackers access user credentials.

 * Keyboard or screen loggers

 Note that with the exception of keyboard or screen loggers, Edge is not susceptible to any of the above attacks.
-Fully compromised Edge servers or even the network around a user’s device does NOT give an attacker any access to user data or funds.
-We have carefully designed the client-server architecture with this in mind as we know Bitcoin security is a paramount concern and is critical in achieving mass adoption.
+Fully compromised Edge servers or even the network around a user’s device do NOT give an attacker any access to user data or funds.
+We have carefully designed the client-server architecture with this in mind as we know Bitcoin security is paramount and is critical for achieving mass adoption.